NikscodeView/API-Testing-python/README.md

   * pre-commit : maange pre commit hooks

-  To install the set up: pip install -r requirements.txt
+  To install the set up: pip install -r requirements.txt Install to virtual env if using that for the project

 ## Report view in VScode console TEST RESULTS :
 The report view provides report after execution of tests in TEST RESULTS tab in VScode.
 The results are in html format using pytest-html format of report structure with pytest-cov that gives stats on test execution and code coverage at the end of each run.